danchan020/danchan020/README.md

 👨‍💻 All of my projects are available at <a href="https://www.danielchan.dev"> danielchan.dev </a>

-📫 How to reach me danchan020@gmail.com
+📫 Reach me here to connect or collaborate: danchan020@gmail.com

-⚡ Fun fact: I enjoy playing basketball and working out when I am not coding :)
+⚡ Fun fact: I love the outdoors and basketball is my favorite sport! :)

 Connect with me on :<br>
   <a href="https://www.linkedin.com/in/danielchan-/">